-Amount outstanding as on March 31, 2019 (₹ Million) nding as on (₹ Million) Amount outstanding as on March 31, 2018 (₹ Million) ding as on (₹ Million) Particulars Non-current borrowings Current maturities of non current borrowings Non-current borrowings Current maturities of non current borrowings Rate of interest per annum Terms of repayment Details of security offered Finance lease - deferred payment liabilities Deferred payment credit I 40.44 4.13 44.57 3.82 7-8% Repayment along with interest in 240 consecutive monthly installments started from May 15, 2007 Wind Mills purchased under the deferred consideration payment plan Deferred payment credit II 1.25 1.83 3.36 1.61 8-9% Repayment along with Interest in 20 equal quarterly installments started from January 31, 2011 Engineering materials purchased under the Parts Management Agreement (PMA) scheme Deferred payment credit III 22.29 29.65 30.26 57.86 Average 5-6% Monthly repayments Items of plant and equipment and other assets taken on lease Total 63.98 35.61 78.19 63.29 Details of securities offered to existing lenders Note A1 A pari passu first charge created by way of m Centre at Oragadam near Chennai, and at He xisting lender eated by way of hennai, and at H s mortgage on tl lead Office in G he Company's l urgaon, Haryan and and premises a together with th at village Kodaka e factory buildings Details of securities offered to existing lenders Note A1 A pari passu first charge created by way of mortgage on the Company's land and premises at village Kodakara in Kerala, at village Limda in Gujarat, at SIPCOT Industrial Growth Centre at Oragadam near Chennai, and at Head Office in Gurgaon, Haryana together with the factory buildings, plant, machinery and equipments, both present and future. , at SIPCOT Industrial Growth h present and future.
-Note B1 A pari passu first charge by way of hypothe cation over the movable plant and equipment of the Company, botl Note B1 A pari passu first charge by way of hypothecation over the movable plant and equipment of the Company, both present and future (except stocks and book debts). book debts).
-Note B2 A pari passu first charge on the movable property, plant and equipment and pari passu second charge on the current assets of the Company. the movable pr operty, plant ar ıd equipment aı nd pari passu seco nd charge on the (current assets of the Company.
+Amount outstanding as on March 31, 2019 (₹ Million) ıding as on (₹ Million) Amount outstanding as on March 31, 2018 (₹ Million) iding as on (₹ Million) Particulars Non-current borrowings Current maturities of non current borrowings Non-current borrowings Current maturities of non current borrowings Rate of interest per annum Terms of repayment Details of security offered Finance lease - deferred payment liabilities Deferred payment credit I 40.44 4.13 44.57 3.82 7-8% Repayment along with interest in 240 Wind Mills purchased under consecutive monthly installments the deferred consideration started from May 15, 2007 payment plan Wind Mills purchased under the deferred consideration payment plan Deferred payment credit II 1.25 1.83 3.36 1.61 8-9% Repayment along with Interest in 20 equal quarterly installments started from January 31, 2011 Engineering materials purchased under the Parts Management Agreement (PMA) scheme Deferred payment credit III 22.29 29.65 30.26 57.86 Average 5-6% Monthly repayments Items of plant and equipment and other assets taken on lease Total 63.98 35.61 78.19 63.29

+Details of securities offered to existing lenders

+Note A1 A pari passu first charge created by way of mortgage on the Company's land and premises at village Kodakara in Kerala, at village Limda in Gujarat, at SIPCOT Industrial Growth Centre at Oragadam near Chennai, and at Head Office in Gurgaon, Haryana together with the factory buildings, plant, machinery and equipments, both present and future.

+Note B1 A pari passu first charge by way of hypothecation over the movable plant and equipment of the Company, both present and future (except stocks and book debts).

+Note B2 A pari passu first charge on the movable property, plant and equipment and pari passu second charge on the current assets of the Company.

-Note C1 The facility is secured by a pledge on the shares of Apollo Tyres (Hungary) Kft. and a pledge on the bank accounts of Apollo Tyres B.V.
+Note C1 The facility is secured by a pledge on the shares of Apollo Tyres (Hungary) Kft. and a pledge on the bank accounts of Apollo Tyres B.V..